-We may not realize the full benefit of our licenses if the licensed material has less market appeal than expected, or if restrictions on packaging and marketing hinder our ability to realize value from our licenses, and licenses may not be profitable to us.
+We may not realize the full benefit of our licenses if the licensed material has less market appeal than expected and licenses may not be profitable to us.

 An integral part of our proposed Canadian adult-use cannabis business involves obtaining territorially exclusive licenses to produce products using various brands and images.
 As a licensee of brand-based properties, we have no assurance that a particular brand or property will translate into a successful adult-use cannabis product, if legalized.
 Additionally, a successful brand may not continue to be successful or maintain a high level of sales.
 As well, the popularity of licensed properties may not result in popular products or the success of the properties with the public.
-Promotion, packaging and labelling of cannabis is expected to be strictly regulated and promotions that appeal to underage individuals are expected to be prohibited.
-These restrictions may further hinder our ability to benefit from our licenses.
 Acquiring or renewing licenses may require the payment of minimum guaranteed royalties that we consider to be too high to be profitable, which may result in losing licenses we currently hold when they become renewable under their terms or missing business opportunities for new licenses.
 If we are unable to acquire or maintain successful licenses on advantageous terms, or to derive sufficient revenue from sales of licensed products, our proposed adult-use business may not be successful.